spacenoxxx/rudra/README.md

 # RUDRA Shelcal PoC

+## This PoC assumes the folloiwng:

+1. An existing VPN in AWS
+2. A public Subnet created in the above VPC
+3. An exsiting AWS Key-Pair

 ## This PoC uses AWS CloudFormation template to:
-1. Create a Linux EC2 instance in a precreated VPC with a Public Subnet
+1. Deploy an Linux EC2 instance in a precreated VPC with a Public Subnet
-2. Deploy it in the Public Subnet
-3. Create a Security Group that allows SSH access to 0.0.0.0/0 and attaches it to the Instance
+2. Create a Security Group that allows SSH access to 0.0.0.0/0 and attaches it to the Instance
-4. Create a DNS record called "rudra" in an hosted zone called "veludandi.online"
+3. Fetches the Public IP assigned to the EC2 instance and creates a DNS record called "rudra" in a hosted zone called "veludandi.online"

 ## Running Instances on AWS before Instance deployment